 - In the new 5+3+3+4 structure, a strong base of Early Childhood Care and Education (ECCE) from age 3 is also included.

 National Education Policy 2020 is Welcoming the “Balavatika’s” and “Balbhavans”

-- The planning and implementation of early childhood care and education curriculum (ECCEC) will be carried out jointly by the Ministries of HRD, Women and Child Development (WCD), Health and Family Welfare (HFW), and Tribal Affairs.
+- The planning and implementation of the early childhood care and education curriculum (ECCEC) will be carried out jointly by the Ministries of HRD, Women and Child Development (WCD), Health and Family Welfare (HFW), and Tribal Affairs.

-- The National Education policy 2020 states, the medium of instruction until at least class 5 should be “home language or mother tongue or local/regional language”.
+- The National Education Policy 2020 states, the medium of instruction until at least class 5 should be “home language or mother tongue or local/regional language”.